Loosh-ai/loosh-public-documentation/docs/whitepapers/loosh_litepaper.md

 ## Acknowledgments

 We would like to thank the numerous participants in the bittensor community who have provided feedback, perspective, direction and enthusiasm.
-In particular we would like to thank Max Sebti of Score, Shadi Paterson of Giga, Spencer from Inference Labs, and Lindsey Stone of Yuma for their insight and guidance.
+In particular we would like to thank Max Sebti of Score, Shadi Paterson of Giga, Spencer from Inference Labs, and Lindsay Stone of Yuma for their insight and guidance.
 <br><br>
 Additionally we would like to thank [Score](http://scorevision.io/) and [Macrocosmos](https://www.macrocosmos.ai/) for their well designed subnet code and incentive mechanisms from which we have learned (and borrowed) a great deal.
 We hope to pay it forward.